I am a little sad at having to leave Beddgelert.

-I envisage the Mediterranean feel and the Greek columns pleasing Passepartout.
-The Prisoner tv show was even a big hit in Greece so Passepartout knows all about Number 6’s beleaguered struggles in this village.
+Built by eccentric architect Clough Williams-Ellis’ between 1925 and 1975, I envisaged the Mediterranean feel and all the Greek columns would appeal to Passepartout.
+The Prisoner tv show filmed here was even a big hit in Greece so Passepartout knows all about Number 6’s beleaguered struggles in this village.

 It’s expensive, but less extensive than I thought it would be.
 The main area covered quite quickly, even with the stopping and staring.

-I have little hope for Llandudno proving a winner either as we park the car on the town’s old fashioned front, but the Greek loves it.
+I have little hope for Llandudno proving much of a winner either as we park the car on the town’s old fashioned front.

-I guess that this peculiarly old English amusement will need a lot of explaining, but Passepartout tells me it is very similar to the puppetry of Karagiozis in Greece – centuries old tales, still popular with children today, told through shadow puppets.
+I guessed that this peculiarly old English amusement would need a lot of explaining, but Passepartout tells me it is very similar to the puppetry of Karagiozis in Greece – centuries old tales, still popular with children today, told through shadow puppets.

 “Oh everybody has been so kind since we’ve been here..” her also rather aged daughter tells me as I try and lift the sturdy old dowager up.